-Through what Laticrete channel manager Jeff Bonkiewicz labels “connections,” a diverse group of Spartacote resinous flooring and Laticrete salesmen, company representatives and contractors teamed up to install a 13,000-square-foot floor for a new craft beer facility in Ogden, Utah.
+Through what Laticrete channel manager Jeff Bonkiewicz labels “connections,” a diverse group of Spartacote resinous flooring and Laticrete salesmen, company representatives and contractors teamed up to install a 13,000-square-foot floor using urethane cement for a new craft beer facility in Ogden, Utah.

 The project, led by Troy Wicks, Laticrete’s national sales manager for resinous flooring, was an opportunity for newbies to the Spartacote resinous flooring team to learn about products the company sells by seeing, touching and feeling them in a real-life situation.